 The population base and the number of households within the Waynesboro Site PMA increased by 6.0% and 8.8%, respectively, between 2000 and 2010.
 This is representative of low, but stable growth.
 By 2015, the population and households within the Site PMA are projected to increase by 2.2% and 2.3%, over 2010 levels.
 Specifically, the number of renter households is expected to increase from 2,515 to 2,647 between 2010 and 2015, or 5.2%.
-The subject project will continue to target senior households generally earning less than \$30,000.
-In 2010, there were 286 renter households age 62 and older that met this income requirement.
-By 2015, it is expected that senior renters earning less than \$30,000 will comprise a total of 315 households, or 72.1% of all senior renter households.
-Although this represents a large and growing base of continued support for the subject project, the project is also expected to attract support from elderly homeowners downsizing from the cost and burden of home maintenance.
-In 2015, the number of senior homeowners earning less than \$30,000 is expected to be 1,065, or 52.8% of all senior homeowners.
-These trends among low-income seniors exhibit a large and growing base of potential support for the subject project.
+The subject development will target households generally earning \$40,000 and less.
+In 2015, it is projected that nearly 75% of all renter households within the Site PMA will be income-qualified to reside at the subject development.
+Based on these trends, we expect potential support for the subject units, and all rental housing, will remain stable.
 Detailed demographic information is included in Section E of this report.